joinpursuit/unit_2_assessment/readme.md

 Assume default styling unless explicitly articulated here. **Do not** utilize CSS Reset.

+Your website should be responsive and work on screens of different sizes.

 - **Body**
   - Monospace font for all text (inputs excepted - default is fine).
   - `lavender` background color.